-1. Lowest of action levels for gross contamination, vapor intrusion and aquatic habitat impacts.
-Used to develop soil leaching action levels for protection of groundwater.
+- 1. Lowest of action levels for gross contamination, vapor intrusion and aquatic habitat impacts.
+Used to develop soil leaching action levels for protection of groundwater. - 2.
+Toxicity-based drinking water action level used as surrogate for aquatic toxicity if action level for latter not available (refer to Tables D-4b and D-4c).
+Re-assess on site-specific basis if discharge of groundwater to an aquatic habitat is suspected

 Gross Contamination: Odor threshold, 1/2 solubility or 50000 ug/L maximum, whichever is lower.
-Intended to limit general groundwater resource
+Intended to limit general groundwater resource degradation.